ChameleonCloud/docs/source/technical/daypass.rst

 invite link.
 After clicking this link, you will be automatically added to the project.
 The email will also mention how long the invitation is for.
 When the invite is accepted, you will be taken to the project page for the reproducibility project.
-Please note the ID of the project (CHI-XXXXX), which may be needed to configure an artifact.
+Note the ID of the project (CHI-XXXXX), which may be needed to configure an artifact.

 Next, you can navigate back to the original artifact URL you were given.
 The